robertaicenogle/R_Metro_Health/README.md

 -  select the most appropriate installer link
 -  If you're using **macOS**, drag the RStudio application into your application folder
 -  If you're a **Windows** user, run it through the installer as you would with any other Windows program
+-  Once you have R and RStudio installed, run RStudio for the first time, get acquainted with the software, and install our required packages

+### Navigate and Configure RStudio
+-  notice four panes laid out within the application window
+-  The bottom-left pane contains the R console
+-  The top-left pane contains your source, or (any RScripts, tables, and files you open within RStudio)
+-  By default, RStudio will open an untitled RScript file in the pane
+-  The top-right pane contains our environment objects, such as variables, functions, and data frames
+-  On the bottom right is the multi-tool pane, which contains tabs for a file explorer, R documentation help, installed package list, and a plot viewing tool

+### Install Required Libraries
+- tidyverse ([Links to an external site.](https://www.tidyverse.org/)) simplifies the installation process for the most common data analysis packages in R

 # Programming and ETL in R
 ## 2.1 Fundamentals of R Programming